DramaticCollaboration/yukpro.github.io/README.md

 # YukPro (yukpro)

-Yukpro is a B2B digital meat distribution platform enabling small-quantity (5kg units) orders with verified unboxing reviews for restaurants and butchers.
+육프로 is a B2B digital meat distribution platform enabling small-quantity (5kg units) orders with verified unboxing reviews for restaurants and butchers.

 ## Install the dependencies